About USC Gould

 Brian Peck joined USC Gould School of Law in 2016 and serves as executive director of the Center for Transnational Law and Business and adjunct assistant professor of law in the fall of 2016.
 The USC Center for Transnational Law and Business promotes world-class policy analysis and debate to help international businesses navigate the complex matrix of varied trade and compliance policies around the world.
-Peck teaches international trade policy and also international IP at USC Gould School of Law.
+Peck teaches international trade policy and also international IP at USC Gould.

 Peck served as deputy director in charge of international affairs and business development for the Governor’s Office of Business and Economic Development (GO-Biz) from 2013 to 2016.
 GO-Biz is the lead state agency for California’s economic strategy on issues relating to international trade and investment.
 As an international trade and intellectual property attorney, Peck advised multinational clients on international trade, regulatory and compliance matters, international government and policy affairs, global IP asset management and trade-related IP matters.